Samoa Joe: Various feuds; losing streak (2010–2011)

 Joe returned from his suspension in August 2010, aligning himself with Hulk Hogan and Jeff Jarrett in their feud with Kevin Nash and Sting.
 At No Surrender in September 2010, Joe and Jarrett defeated Nash and Sting in a tag team match.
 At Bound for Glory in October 2010, Joe and Jarrett faced Nash, Sting, and D'Angelo Dinero in a handicap match after Hogan, who was scheduled to team with Joe and Jarrett, pulled out of the match due to injury.
 Joe lost the match after being abandoned by Jarrett; subsequently, it was revealed that Hogan's injury had been a ruse as he helped Jeff Hardy win the vacant TNA World Heavyweight Championship and formed a new villainous stable, Immortal.
 At Turning Point in November 2010, Jarrett defeated Joe after choking him out with a baton following interference from Immortal.
 The following month at Final Resolution, Joe lost to Jarrett in a submission match, again following interference from Immortal.

 In December 2010, it was reported that Joe's contract with TNA had expired.
 However, later that month TNA president Dixie Carter announced that Joe had signed a new contract.
 Joe returned on the January 6, 2011 episode of Impact, confronting D'Angelo Dinero in a storyline where Okato (in a gimmick inspired by Kato of The Green Hornet) was hired by Joe to follow Dinero and film his activities in an attempt to prove he was a "scumbag".
 At Against All Odds in February 2011, Joe defeated Dinero with the help of Okato.
 At Lockdown in March 2011, Joe defeated Dinero by submission in a steel cage match.

-Joe wrestling Crimson at Slammiversary IX in June 2011.